 Don’t Miss: The 20 Best Pizzas for Under $10

 Artists are always in need of models to help them hone their drawing skills.
 This is especially true in areas with plenty of young artists, such as college towns.

 If you’re comfortable posing nude and are capable of holding poses for as long as 30 minutes, consider life modeling.
-Modeling sessions can last as long as three hours, and pay is typically around $12 per hour.
+Modeling sessions can last as long as three hours, and pay is typically around $20 per hour, according to ZipRecruiter.
 If you’re interested in becoming a life model, contact local colleges, art organizations and community centers.
-You can also visit ArtModelTips online for a list of life drawing sessions in the U.S.

 94. Coach a Youth Sports Team